Last week I had one of those days where 24 hours just did not seem like enough.

 Between work obligations, phone calls, meetings, dinner plans, and my sons’ varsity soccer game, I felt pulled in multiple directions.
 I made a quick stop at the post office in the midst of it all, and when I hopped back in the car to drive home, I turned the key in the ignition and … nothing.
 Not a beep.
 Not a click.
 I would have settled for a hum.
 But no, the car was completely dead.

-When you’re running around like a crazy person, nothing brings you back to your senses quite like being forced to stop abruptly in the middle of it all and just sit, alone in a lifeless vehicle, waiting for a tow truck.
+When you’re running around like you’re out of control, nothing brings you back to your senses quite like being forced to stop abruptly in the middle of it all and just sit, alone in a lifeless vehicle, waiting for a tow truck.

 I took a breath.
 Before my car broke down, I hadn’t paused to realize just how packed my schedule was.
 The back-to-school season can be like that for families.
 Everything seems to start up at once and making the adjustment to new routines can be a real challenge.